 Are you kidding?
 My mom would slit my throat if she thought I was giving out her shrimp remoulade recipe.
 It's the best in the world, better than I've had in many of Louisiana's finest restaurants.

-Actually, I've been adding my own touches to Mom's recipe, and I've decided to be so arrogant as to decide that it's proprietary -- so you'll either have to come over for dinner sometime, eat it in my future restaurant one day, or get taste it as prepared by the only other chef who has it -- Chef Tracy Callahan of Rhubarb in Los Angeles.
-Give her a call at (310) 348-9515; she's one of the best caterers in Los Angeles, from sit-down dinners to huge events.
+Actually, I've been adding my own touches to Mom's recipe, and I've decided to be so arrogant as to decide that it's proprietary -- so you'll either have to come over for dinner sometime, eat it in my future restaurant one day, or get taste it as prepared by the only other chef who has it -- Chef Tracy Saltzman in Los Angeles.
+You can request it if you're ever lucky enough to hire her.

 But so as not to let you down completely, here are a couple of different recipes, beginning with Chef John Folse's recipe for shrimp remoulade as he serves it in his magnificent Donaldsonville, Louisiana restuaruant, Lafitte's Landing; also, the remoulade recipe from Tujague's Restaurant in the French Quarter.
 (Chef Folse is one of my heroes; I've learned a tremendous amount from him, and I bow to his vast knowledge and expertise ... but I'm still a bit partial to my remoulade!)